dabrze/topsis-msd-improvement-actions/docs/source/index.rst

 Welcome to WMSDTransformer's documentation!
 ==========================================
+.. _welcome:

 .. automodule:: src.WMSDTransformer.WMSDTransformer
     :members:

-**WMSDTransformer** is a Python library for visualisations and actions in WMSD space.
+**WMSDTransformer** is a Python library for visualizations and actions in WMSD space.

 Check out the :doc:`usage` section for further information.
-For guide how to install the library chcek the :ref:`installation` section.
+For guide how to install the library check the :ref:`installation` section.

 .. note::